Kahsolt/stable-diffusion-webui-sonar/README.md

 # stable-diffusion-webui-sonar

-    Tricks to improve the generated image quality, extension script for AUTOMATIC1111/stable-diffusion-webui
+    Wrapped k-diffuison samplers with tricks to improve the generated image quality, extension script for AUTOMATIC1111/stable-diffusion-webui

 ----